 We honour the standard "Do Not Track" mechanism built into browsers, which is usually controlled by a browser setting labelled something like "Ask websites not to track me".
 When this is set, we still record activity (typically message opens and clicks), but anonymously, without recording anything that would allow us to link to or identify an individual subscriber, such as their email or IP address.
 For reference, your current web browser has this setting disabled.

 There are two exceptions to this: we are required to retain proof of opt-in confirmation, so we record IP address, referrer URL, and user agent string when you confirm a subscription to a mailing list in order to do that; We record IP addresses during logins so we can combat abuse and attempted break-ins.

 We have extensive security measures in place in order to keep your data safe.
 This includes using strong encryption wherever feasible, enforcing strong passwords, using 2-factor authentication, using servers in secure data centres, and ensuring that only authorised staff can access data.
 Bear in mind that you provide personal data at your own risk; nobody (including us) can guarantee 100% security.
 We may sometimes send you email messages that contain important links, such as if you need to reset a password or confirm a subscription; you should treat these as confidential, much as you would a password.
 You can read more about our security measures.

 Our servers are located in London.
-We host at Equinix's Sovereign House and Harbour Exchange data centres in London's docklands, one of the UK's premier hosting locations, featuring clean, reliable power supplies, overspecified air conditioning, heavy physical security (retinal scanners etc).
+We host at Equinix's Sovereign House and Harbour Exchange data centres in London's docklands, one of the UK's premier hosting locations, featuring multiple redundant network connections, clean, reliable power supplies, overspecified air conditioning, and heavy physical security (retinal scanners etc).
 Our hosting provider is Mythic Beasts.